TomasTomecek/flexible-potsgresql-demo/README.md

 $ make pull-upstream-image
 ```

 We would now copy the default template configuration file.
-It's already present in the repository so you can check it out (it already contains the `work_mem` cheanges).
+It's already present in the repository so you can check it out (it already contains the `work_mem` changes).

 ```
 $ cat ./openshift-custom-postgresql.conf.template